Unity-Technologies/SynthDet/docs/UnityGroceriesRealWorld.md

 ## Dataset Splits

-We randomly shuffle all annotated images and split the dataset into a training dataset of 760 (60%) images, a validation dataset of 253 (20%) images and a testing dataset of 254 (20%) images.
-We also created various randomly selected training subsets from the training dataset to demonstrate model fine-tuning using limited amounts of the training data.
-To compare model performance under different conditions, we split the testing dataset into subsets of different conditions for different evaluation purposes:

-- We split the testing dataset into high/low contrast to test model performance in different lighting conditions.
-Images in high contrast split tend to have more complicated shadow patterns.
+All annotated images are randomly shuffled and split into a training dataset of `760 (60%)` images, a validation dataset of `253 (20%)` images and a testing dataset of `254 (20%)` images.
+A few randomly selected subsets from the training dataset are provided to demonstrate model fine-tuning using limited amounts of the training data.
+The testing dataset is also split into subsets of different contrast under lighting conditions and different foreground-to-background ratio.
+Images in high contrast group tend to have more complicated shadow patterns.
+Images in high foreground-to-background ratio group tend clutter more foreground objects.
+Indices of the dataset splits are provided along with the dataset in text files (e.g. `groceries_real_train.txt`).
-- We split the testing dataset into high/low foreground to background ratio, Objects in low ratio subset tend to have larger sizes than in high ratio subset.